-A senior loan of up to USD 20 million as part of a long-term loan facility to Tiryaki Agro Gida which produces, processes, stores, and trades in agricultural food products in Turkey.
+An unsecured loan of up to USD 25 million to Sunrise Foods International Inc., one of the Tiryaki Group companies which produces, processes, stores, and trades in organic agricultural food products.

 The transition impact of the project is expected to derive from its contribution to the "competitive" and "integrated" qualities.
-The project will support the company to (i) steer business towards organic trading, enhance its margins and growth prospects, and (ii) further increase exports of organic products from the EBRD's countries of operations.
+The project will support the company to (i) steer business towards organic trading, and enhance its margins and growth prospects, and (ii) further increase exports of organic products from the EBRD's countries of operations.

 EBRD Finance Summary